 Wash and dry all produce.
-Preheat oven to 425 degrees.
-Toss cauliflower with panko, a large drizzle of oil, and a pinch of salt and pepper in a medium bowl.
-Transfer to a baking sheet and roast until golden brown, about 25 minutes.
+Adjust rack to upper position and preheat oven to 425 degrees.
+Toss cauliflower with ¼ cup panko, a large drizzle of oil, and a pinch of salt and pepper in a medium bowl.
+Transfer to a baking sheet and roast in oven until tender and crisped, about 25 minutes.
 TIP: Don’t worry if a few crumbs fall off.

 Halve, peel, and thinly slice onion.
-Mince or grate 1 clove garlic (save remaining clove for another use).
+Mince or grate 1 clove garlic (use the other clove as you like).

 Heat a drizzle of oil in a large pan over medium heat.
-Add onion and cook until softened, 4-5 minutes, tossing occasionally.
-Stir in 1 TBSP balsamic vinegar (we sent more) and reduce heat to low.
-Cook until very soft, about 10 minutes.
+Add onion and cook, tossing occasionally, until softened, 4-5 minutes.
+Stir in 1 TBSP vinegar (we sent more) and reduce heat to low.
+Continue cooking until very soft, about 10 minutes.
 Season with salt and pepper.
-Remove from pan and set aside.
+Remove onion from pan and set aside.

-Shape ground beef into two 1-inch-thick patties with your hands.
-Season with dried oregano, salt, and pepper.
-Carefully wipe out pan you cooked onions in with a paper towel, then heat a drizzle of oil in it over medium-high heat.
+Using your hands, shape beef into two patties slightly wider than the buns.
+Season with oregano, salt, and pepper.
+Carefully wipe out pan you cooked onion in with a paper towel, then heat a drizzle of oil in it over medium-high heat.
 Add patties and cook to desired doneness, 3-5 minutes per side.

-Combine 1 TBSP mayonnaise (we sent more) and garlic (to taste) in a small bowl.
-(TIP: Start with a pinch of garlic, then go up from there.)
-Season with salt and pepper.
-Split buns in half, place on a baking sheet, and toast in oven until golden brown, 3-5 minutes.
+In a small bowl, combine mayonnaise and big pinch of garlic.
+Season with salt, pepper, and more garlic (if desired).
+Split buns in half, place on another baking sheet, and toast in oven until golden brown, 3-5 minutes.

-Spread garlic aioli on buns and top each with a burger and onion.
-Serve with crispy cauliflower on the side.
+Spread buns with aioli (to taste— you may not use all), then fill each with a patty and some onion.
+Serve with cauliflower on the side.